WeAreGenki/db/README.md

 import { mapState } from 'vuex';

 export default {
-  computed: {
-    ...mapState('db', [
+  computed: mapState('db', [
-      'topBooks', // you can use the topBooks array in your vue template ]),
+    'topBooks', // you can use the topBooks array in your vue template ]), created() {
-  },
-  created() {
     this.getTopBooks();
   },